torbendury/kube-node-status/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Basically, you can do whatever you want with this project, but you have to include the license and the license notice.
 And if you break something while using this piece of software or anything around it, I'm not responsible for that.

+## Release

+The application is released via Helm Chart releases using GitHub Actions, GitHub Releases and GitHub Pages.